Resources

 After all, you should register your queries on the resource class. to register a

-query, just you need to override the getAvailableQueries
+query, just you need to override the getAvailableVQueries method and add you

 queries.

-1public function getAvailableQueries(): array {
+1public function getAvailableVQueries(): array {

 2 return [